marczaku/212-collections/4-stack/README.md

 ## 4.1 Tests
 - Add a new class named `TurboLinkedStackTests` to `TurboCollections.Test`
-- For each method that you implement in `5.2`, write reasonable Unit Test Cases.
+- For each method that you implement in `4.2`, write reasonable Unit Test Cases.

 ## 4.2 Class
+- Add a new File named `TurboLinkedStack.cs` to your Project `TurboCollections`.
-Implement the class documented below:
+- In that File, implement the class documented below:

 ```cs
 using System.Collections;